privacysandbox/protected-auction-services-docs/inference_overview.md

   constructed by the seller when they initiate the Auction.
-1. Optionally, ad techs can create models for non-private pieces (such as ads features) ahead of time, then materialize embeddings from those models into the ad retrieval server and fetch these embeddings at runtime.
+1. Optionally, ad techs can create models for non-private pieces (such as ads features) ahead of time, then materialize embeddings from those models into the ad retrieval server (for PAS) or [Key/Value server][21] (for PA) and fetch these embeddings at runtime.
-1. To make a prediction within a UDF, combine private embeddings (from inference within the TEE) with non-private embeddings (from UDF arguments or from the ad retrieval server) with an operation like a dot product.
+1. To make a prediction within a UDF, combine private embeddings (from inference within the TEE) with non-private embeddings (from UDF arguments or those fetched from the ad retrieval / [key/value servers][21]) with an operation like a dot product.
 This is the final prediction.

 The following figure shows a factorized pCTR model broken into three parts, contextual, user and ads towers.
 Only the User tower needs to run inside the